This post contains affiliate links. For more information, please read our disclosure policy.

-It is a historic harbor and town on the Croatian coast of the Adriatic Sea, with the population of only 13000 residents.
+It is a historic harbor and town on the Croatian coast of the Adriatic Sea, with a population of only 13000 residents.
 It belongs to the greater Split area or conurbation with around 400,000 residents.

-Listed as a UNESCO World Heritage Site, it is one of the incredible historic and best preserved European towns.
+Listed as a UNESCO World Heritage Site, it is one of the incredible historic and best-preserved European towns.
 It is a great place to wander, and it has a lot of accommodation for the tourists.
 It is undoubtedly a worth-while trip for the visitors.